New & Used Mercedes-Benz SLK Class: In Depth

 GET A FREE PRICE QUOTE

-The Mercedes SLK-Class is a luxurious two-seat hardtop that offers a surprising amount of space considering it features a folding roof.
-There are several drivetrains available in the SLK lineup, including the base four-cylinder turbo with a reasonable price to the SLK 55 AMG, which has a V-8 that delivers 415hp to the rear wheels.Read our review of the 2013 Mercedes-Benz SLK for car prices with options, specifications, and gas mileage ratings
+The Mercedes SLK-Class is a luxurious two-seat hardtop that has a surprising amount of room considering it has a folding roof.
+There are several drivetrain choices in the SLK lineup, including the base four-cylinder turbo with a reasonable price to the SLK 55 AMG, which has a V-8 that delivers 415hp to the rear wheels.Read our review of the 2014 Mercedes-Benz SLK for car prices with options, specifications, and gas mileage ratings

 The SLK was one of the first modern roadsters to offer a power retractable hard top.
 Not surprisingly, the car has been a runaway success for Mercedes-Benz and has been the market leader for its segment for a number of years.
 With a starting price in the high $40,000 bracket, the SLK has always been slightly more expensive than its closest rivals, the Audi TT Roadster and BMW Z4, but its uniqueness in the market has won it many fans.